supremeimposter/My-Vault/GATE/GATE-LOG.md

 **September 10, 2024** Don't have the notion that you can remember all the results and observations.
 Keep in mind that you may have to work things out on the spot, because there are a lot of facts you have to keep in mind, and if you try to keep those observations and results of a every topic in mind, you will confuse and will lose time.
 Better solve anything and prepare in such a way that you will derive certain things at the exam hall.

 **September 15, 2024** Anjali Chauhan gave a great idea.
 Make note of some PYQs that you may need to revise later.
 Because not every PYQ is tough, but some are very analytical and nice to revisit.

+**September 20, 2024** I have learned the hard way that feeling insecure is not going to help in any way.
+It is simply an excuse to not work hard and play out the luck.
+How come anyone who puts the hard word, not reap the benefits?